xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

   - Switch to the git repository perspective and add the repositories that were cloned above.

   - Import existing projects from the BridgePoint repository into your workspace.
-    - __WARNING!: Ensure "Search for nested projects" is Unchecked.__
+    - __WARNING!:__ Ensure "Search for nested projects" is Unchecked.
-    - __WARNING!: Only import the BridgePoint projects.
-The other repositoires are not needed for build.__
+    - __WARNING!:__ Import all projects this the bridgepoint repository, but do NOT import any projects frmo the other repositoroes.
+Only projects from bridgepoint are needed in the workspace.

   - Switch to the Java perspective
     - Close these projects (Right click on the project, select Close Project):